|

 again.
 Remove from the oven and let it cool down to the touch.
 Refrigerate

 at least 6 hours before serving.
+I often bake my flan ahead 2 or 3 days leaving in in the mold in the fridge.
+Leaving it in the mold makes it easy to carry out of the house, make sure you put it in an ice chest if you are taking it out.
+Serve cold.
 Good to note here that traditional Puerto Rican flan usually has more than 6 eggs, and turns out firmer than the flan served in the United States.
-I use 8 - 10 eggs since I am a traditionalist and like to prepare things the way my mother did (she used 10).This makes a larger flan and takes a bit longer to cook and it is more solid or firm and not jiggly.
+I use 8 - 10 eggs since I am a traditionalist and like to prepare things the way my mother did (she used 10).
+I add a tablespoon of vanilla for richer flavor.
+More eggs means a larger flan and takes a bit longer to cook and it is more solid or firm and not jiggly.
 It is a Puerto Rican thing.
-Just add extra eggs and that's all, if you like it firm.
+Just add extra eggs and vanilla and that's all, if you like it firm.
 See

 our 'How to Make Flan' visual here.